 “Christian, what are you trying to say?”

-“I saw a man named Borya Volkov.
-I played it off and asked her name.
-She wanted to know why I didn’t already know it, so I told her I was having problems due to my concussion.
-She studied me for a moment but appeared to be satisfied with my answer.”
+“I saw a man named Borya Volkov but I played it off and asked her name.
+She wanted to know why I didn’t already know it, so I told her I was having problems due to a concussion.
+She studied me for a moment, appeared to be satisfied with my answer, and told me her name was Cathy before quickly turning to go back to work.”

 “Hold that thought,” Karen said as she picked up the phone.
 “Robert, code red, meet me here ASAP.”

 Hanging up, she turned her attention back to me.
-“Christian, sit down.
+“Christian, look at me.
 You haven’t been trained to do this, so follow my guidance.”

 “To do wh—?’